harunhurtic/fontpairingstudio/README.md

   Developed with 💜 for designers and developers who believe that beautiful, accessible typography should be easy to create and implement.

   # About
-  Easily visualize and discover beautiful, accessible font combinations using Google Fonts.
+  Font Pairing Studio lets you quickly and easily visualize and discover perfect font combinations using Google Fonts.
 With 191 fonts and 91 curated pairings based on both professional recommendations and typography principles, find the perfect typography fast and easy while ensuring WCAG 2.1 accessibility compliance.

   # Features
   191 Google Fonts,